bianchins/JarvisPHP/README.md

 - for Say tts plugin, it works only on OSX
 - for Google TTS plugin, `aplay` required
 Of course you can edit a TTS plugins and replace aplay with your audio player.
-Or you can write your own TTS, just place it in the `speakers` folder
+Or you can write your own TTS, just place it in the `Speakers` folder